Technologicat/mcpyrate/doc/quasiquotes.md

 [Seibel](http://www.gigamonkeys.com/book/) or
 [Graham](http://paulgraham.com/onlisp.html)), you'll feel almost right at home.

+The system is similar in flavor to [`macropy`'s quasiquote system](https://macropy3.readthedocs.io/en/latest/reference.html#quasiquotes), but with some important differences.

-## Avoiding name conflicts at the macro use site
+# Avoiding name conflicts at the macro use site

 Classical (non-hygienic) quasiquoting passes through identifiers as-is.
 This may lead to name conflicts, because the macro definition site has no control